theoklitosBam7/reactjs-academy-app/README.md

 ## License

-flickering-both-maggot is available under the MIT license.
+reactjs-academy-app is available under the MIT license.
 See the LICENSE file for more info.